We have many interesting challenges for developers! From the Crownstone firmware to the clouds, there are many distinct fields and puzzles to solve.

 We’re a small team of flexible developers, working on many aspects of the Crownstone and its accompanying services.
 To just see a subset of our busy hive check this video:

-Prefer to work on algorithms?
+Do you also like to work on algorithms?
+Even better!
 Do literature research, create a simulator, prototype your algorithm in Python, test your theories and finally implement your features in the Crownstone firmware!
-There are many challenges like improved indoor localization, in network localization, device classification, mesh traffic optimization etc.
+There are many challenges like improved indoor localization, in network localization, device classification, mesh traffic optimization etc. Currently, our firmware uses C++, but we are open for people who love to program in Rust.

 You can work on our cloud backend services for a sprint, then solve complex UX/UI problems in the consumer app the next.
 Come up with new features and have plenty of freedom to implement them as you think is best.